GOOD STANDING IN HONORS

 College, and have completed an IDH core course in the previous three Fall/Spring semesters.

-If a student's USF GPA falls below a 3.25 (but is 2.75 or higher), he or she will be placed on Honors College Probation.
-Students on probation will lose their priority registration status and Honors Scholarship, but are still eligible to enroll in Honors courses and see their Honors Advisor.
+If a student's overall GPA falls below a 3.25 (but is 2.75 or higher), they will be placed on Honors College Probation.
+Students on probation are at risk of losing their Honors Scholarship, but are still eligible to enroll in Honors courses and see their Honors advisor.
 Students will be removed from the probationary status if and when the GPA reaches a 3.25 again.
-If a student's GPA falls below 2.75, he or she will be dismissed from the Honors College.
+If a student's GPA falls below 2.75, they will be dismissed from the Honors College.

 Additionally, any student who earns a "D" or "F" in an Honors course will be dismissed from the College.
 (Please note: the Dean is always willing to consider appeals, especially when there are extenuating circumstances).

-A 3.25 USF and overall GPA is required for the Honors Scholarship and Graduation with Honors College Distinction.
+A 3.25 overall GPA is required for the Honors scholarship and graduation with Honors College distinction.

 All first-year Honors College students are assigned an Honors advisor during their

-first year to select courses for the next semester and remove their Academic Advising
+or major) during their first year to select courses for the next semester and remove

-of their choice.
-Students should also meet with their Honors advisor at least annually
+their Academic Advising (AA) hold.
+Students should continue to meet with their Honors

 It is also important for students to meet with their major advisors on an annual basis to remain on track with their major requirements.

-Students who voluntarily wish to withdraw from the Honors College should contact their Honors College advisor as well as complete the Exit Form.
+Students who voluntarily wish to withdraw from the Honors College should contact their Honors advisor as well as complete the Honors College Exit Form.

-Students who receive a Satisfactory "S" grade in the first semester of Honors Thesis but do not finish the two-semester project may not fulfill university graduation requirements.
-Students in this situation are encouraged to meet with their Honors College advisor to determine their academic options.
+Students who receive a satisfactory "S" grade in the first semester of Honors Thesis but do not finish the two-semester project may not fulfill university graduation requirements.
+Students in this situation are encouraged to meet with their Honors advisor to determine their academic options.